patrickbucher/learning-clojure/notes.md

     > (println result)
     156

+Concatenate multiple values as a string:

+    > (str 1 "to" 2)
+    "1to2"

 Write and call the "Hello World" program as a function:

     > (defn hello-world [] (println "Hello, World!"))